 Farmhouse Master Bathroom Accessories

 Simplicity is always best when designing a small space.
 Because of this, you want to make your decor as functional as possible.
 Finishing touches can make all the difference!

 A teak bench warms the space and is great for holding shampoo and other items when you don't have enough shelves or storage. (buy here)

 Instead of a towel bar I added hooks and some cute towels to compliment the space (towels here).

-Last, but not least, my vanity!
-I love the details and the French feel it adds to this space.
+Last, but not least, our farmhouse vanity.
+While a custom wood vanity has its appeal, I love the details of this vanity and the French character it adds to this space.
 I got it from Ronbow here.

 Join the newsletter